-Which debts are considered domestic support obligations can be tricky and should be discussed with our Montgomery, Selma, and Central Alabama bankruptcy attorneys.
+Which debts are considered domestic support obligations can be tricky and should be discussed with our Montgomery bankruptcy lawyers or Selma bankruptcy lawyers .

 If you have questions, please call The Sellers Law Firm.
 All consultations are always free, and we can usually meet with you within 24 hours.
 Our phone lines are answered 24 hours a day!
 We have offices located in Montgomery, Selma, Greenville, and Troy.
 Call or text us at 334-LAWYERS (529-9377) to set an appointment or use the Contact Form on our website.
-You may also email us at firstname.lastname@example.org.
+You may also email us at email@example.com.
 Remember that doing nothing changes nothing so act today so we can start helping you!